 Each juror typically serves on 2 or 3 committees, based on their availability, and each committee will meet 2 or 3 times per month, depending on the research and investigations undertaken.
 The committees meet with county, city and local agency officials, visit government facilities and conduct independent research on matters of interest or concern.

 Generally, once or twice each month, the full jury will convene a plenary meeting at which each committee will report and provide updates on their research and investigative progress and findings.
 The full jury will discuss and study the issues and vote on how to proceed.
 All actions and investigations require a majority vote by the jury.

-The Civil Grand Jury also has direct access to legal advice provided by their advisory group comprised of the Monterey County Counsel, Advisor Judge and the Monterey County District Attorney.
-When warranted, the jury may also seek advice from the Attorney General.
+The Civil Grand Jury also has direct access to legal advice provided by the Monterey County Counsel, the Monterey County Superior Court Judge designated by the Presiding Judge as the Civil Grand Jury Legal Advisor and the Monterey County District Attorney.
+When warranted, the Civil Grand Jury may also seek advice from the Attorney General.

 Jury members are paid $15 per day for attendance of regular Civil Grand Jury and committee meetings, along with reimbursement at the current Federal mileage rate for mileage to and from jury meetings and site visits.
 No additional compensation is provided.

 The Civil Grand Jury is an investigatory body created for the protection of society and enforcement of the law.
 The concept of juries dates back to Norman times in the 800's.